goncalo-oliveira/channels/README.md

 }
 ```

-### 2. Write through the Output buffer (recommended)
+### 2. Write to the Output buffer (recommended)

-The context of an adapter or handler, contains an output buffer where we can write to.
-The written data doesn't immediately trigger the output pipeline.
-Instead, it is only triggered at the end of the pipeline, after all adapters and handlers have executed - without interruption.
-This is the recommended method.
+The context of an adapter or handler, gives us access to an output buffer that we can write to.
+This **is** the recommended method.
+Writing to the output buffer doesn't immediately trigger the output pipeline, instead, it is only triggered at the end of the pipeline, after all adapters and handlers have executed - without interruption.
 If an adapter interrupts the pipeline, or a handler crashes and interrupts the pipeline, the data in the buffer will never be written to the channel.

 ```csharp